On this page

 Research security funding is subject to the same reporting requirements as the RSF.
 Institutions must provide clear, reportable evidence of the results and impacts of grants awarded.

-Institutions are also required to complete a statement of account reporting on the total value of the research security award.
+Institutions are also required to complete a statement of account reporting on the total value of their RSF grant, including research security funding.
 See the Statement of account section for instructions on how to complete and submit this required report.

 Questions